FMA AeC.3

-The FMA AeC.3 was a light utility aircraft built in Argentina in 1934; a further development in the series of designs that had originated with the AeC.1 three years previously.
-Deliveries to Argentina's aeroclubs were made late in the year.
+The FMA AeC.3 was a light utility aircraft built in Argentina in 1934.
+The AeC.3 was a further development in the series of designs that had originated with the AeC.1 three years previously.
+Deliveries to Argentina's aeroclubs were made in late 1934.

 Development

-Like its immediate predecessor, the AeC.2, the AeC.3 was an open-cockpit variant of the family, and was distinguished mainly in its use of an Armstrong Siddeley Genet Major engine.
+Like its immediate predecessor, the AeC.2, the AeC.3 was an open-cockpit variant of the family, and was distinguished mainly in its use of an Warner Scarab engine.

-On 21 January 1936, a refined version flew as the AeC.3G.
+On 21 January 1936, a refined version flew as the AeC.3G, with an uprated 145 HP Armstrong Siddeley Genet Major engine.
 The main innovation introduced on this aircraft was the use of flaps, the first Argentine aircraft to be so equipped.
 This aircraft first flew as an open-cockpit type, but later had a roof fitted to create an enclosed cabin.

 A further development, the last in this family of aircraft, was the AeC.4 that flew on 17 October.
-This was essentially an AeC.3G with improved aerodynamics and only a single example was built.
+This was essentially an AeC.3G with improved aerodynamics, and only a single example was built.